Application, Eligibility and audition/artistic review

 Band and Orchestra

-- Perform two prepared pieces preferably recommended by teacher or private instructor.
-Students performing one or both of the GMEA All-State etudes or the provided etude for their instrument will be given top priority.
+• Perform one prepared piece, preferably recommended by teacher or private instructor.
+Students performing one of the GMEA All-State etudes or the provided etude for their instrument will be given top priority.

-- One piece should highlight tone quality and lyrical ability on the instrument.
-The other piece should highlight technical skill, speed and articulation.
+• Pieces should highlight tone quality and lyrical ability OR technical skill, speed, and articulation.

 SIGHTREADING